How to Increase Your English Vocabulary Specific to Your Needs

 The first step is to define the vocabulary which is most relevant to your English needs and fluency goals.

-Most English trainers advise their students to read more in order to improve English vocabulary.
+Most English trainers advise their students to read more in order to improve their English vocabulary.
 This is good advice because reading is really effective for this.
 But it doesn’t stop there…

-It’s fundamental to choose reading material which is going to interest you, and even better, actually use the vocabulary related to the topic you are reading about in your day-to-day, because using and putting the vocabulary into practice is what makes you remember it.
+It’s fundamental to choose reading material which is going to interest you, and even better, actually use the vocabulary related to the topic you are reading about in your day-to-day because using and putting the vocabulary into practice is what makes you remember it.

 When you read about a topic which is interesting and relevant, you are going to be more engaged.
 This will increase your chances of remembering the new vocabulary, as well as increasing your motivation to read more.
 This creates an ongoing cycle of more contact with English, leading to faster improvement.